techidaily/site-facebook/source/_posts/accessing-archived-social-networks-on-fb.md

 ![The Facebook friendship history page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/facebook-friendship-history.jpg)

  It's a cool way to see how Facebook has been a part of your friendship, and can lead to some authentic positive reminiscence to your day.
-If you like the idea of looking back on your friendship history, you'll probably enjoy knowing[how to see every like, post, and comment you've made on Facebook](https://www.makeuseof.com/tag/see-every-like-post-comment-you-made-facebook/) .
+If you like the idea of looking back on your friendship history, you'll probably enjoy knowing [how to see every like, post, and comment you've made on Facebook](https://www.makeuseof.com/tag/see-every-like-post-comment-you-made-facebook/) .

 ## Share the Memories With Your Facebook Friends